 - From the Cloud Console, click Activate Cloud Shell .

-If you've never started Cloud Shell before, you'll be presented with an intermediate screen (below the fold) describing what it is.
+If you've never started Cloud Shell before, you're presented with an intermediate screen (below the fold) describing what it is.
 If that's the case, click Continue (and you won't ever see it again).
 Here's what that one-time screen looks like:

 It should only take a few moments to provision and connect to Cloud Shell.